wp-plugins/multilingual-posts/readme.txt

 === Multilingual post ===
-Contributors: Luke
+Contributors: imluke
 Donate link: http://www.imluke.com/
-Tags: posts, language
+Tags: post, language
 Requires at least: 2.0
 Tested up to: 2.2
-Stable tag: 0.1
+Stable tag: 0.2

 This plugin add a standard compliant language tag to your post and page.